Pornography: Men Possessing Women

-Pornography: Men Possessing Women is the third nonfiction book by American radical feminist writer and activist Andrea Dworkin about pornography.
-It was first published in 1981 by Putnam.
+Pornography: Men Possessing Women is the third nonfiction book by American radical feminist writer and activist Andrea Dworkin.
+It was published in 1981 by Putnam.
 An anti-pornography feminist, Dworkin argued that pornography dehumanizes women and that the pornography industry is implicated in violence against women.

 Summary

 Dworkin analyzes (and extensively cites examples drawn from) contemporary and historical pornography as an industry that hates and dehumanizes women.
-Dworkin argues that the industry is implicated in violence against women, both in its production (through the abuse of the women that are used to star in it) and in the social consequences of its consumption by encouraging men to eroticize the domination, humiliation and abuse of women.
+Dworkin argues that the industry is implicated in violence against women, both in its production (through the abuse of the women that are used to star in it) and in the social consequences of its consumption by encouraging men to eroticize the domination, humiliation, and abuse of women.